exercism/python/exercises/practice/dnd-character/.approaches/stand-alone-dice-roll-function/content.md

 Note that `modifier()` uses the [`operator.floordiv`][operator-floordiv] method to trunkate the value.

 This approach is valid and passes all the tests.
-However, it will trigger an analyzer comment about there being "too few public methods", since there are no methods for this class beyond `attribute()`.
+However, it will trigger an analyzer comment about there being "too few public methods", since there are no methods for this class beyond `ability()`.

 The "too few" rule encourages you to think about the design of the class: is it worth the effort to create the class if it only holds attribute values for a character?
 What other functionality should this class hold?